martinmoene/string-view-lite/README.md

 Define this to 1 to select `std::string_view` as `nonstd::string_view`.
 Default is undefined.

 -D<b>nssv_CONFIG_SELECT_NONSTD_STRING_VIEW</b>=1
-Define this to 1 to select `nonstd::string_view`.
+Define this to 1 to select *string-view lite*'s `nonstd::string_view`.
 Default is undefined.

 ### Omit cooperation between `std::string`&ndash;`nonstd::string_view`
 At default, *string-view lite* provides several methods and free functions to mimic the cooperation between `std::string` and  `nonstd::string_view` (or `std::string_view`) that exists in C++17.
 See section [Non-standard extensions](#non-standard-extensions).
 The following macros allow you to control the presence of these functions.